TuftsSTOMP/iOS_app/README.md

 # iOS_app
 React.js native app

-This is the master branch.
+This is the develop branch.